The founder and CEO of X-Forces, Ren Kapur, has been recognised

 Ren Kapur’s service to Entrepreneurship is rewarded with an MBE.

 “I would like to extend my warmest congratulations to Ren Kapur for her recognition by Her Majesty The Queen in the Birthday Honours list.

-“In a short period of time Ren has established X-Forces as an effective service that has changed the outlook for the Armed Forces community, validated by government departments and valued by charity and corporate partners.
+“In a short period of time, Ren has established X-Forces as an effective service that has changed the outlook for the Armed Forces community, validated by government departments and valued by the charity and corporate partners.
 Her indefatigable passion for enterprise and improving prospects has won credibility and respect in a male-dominated environment, whilst inspiring her team.”

 Ren Kapur said

 “I feel both elated and humbled to have received recognition in the Queen’s Birthday Honours List, amongst some tremendous public figures.

 “The Cabinet Office’s letter took me completely by surprise when I found out I had received the honour, and it’s been a challenge not to share my joy with those close to me.